starci-lab/monorepo-for-gamejam/README.md

 # CiWallet Mono Repo

-This is a Mono Repo for the CiWallet project, which consists of multiple modules designed to provide a comprehensive multi-chain wallet experience along with related gaming and server functionalities.
+This is a Mono Repo for the CiFarm project.

 ### Important Note
 We still update code in other repositories; however, for the Solana Gamejam, we will not create new commits in this repository.
 Feel free to check and judge the existing code.